 The ascending limb of Henle and the early distal tubule are impermeable to water as indicated by their thick wall.
 These regions actively transports sodium chloride (NaCl) out of the filtrate and into the surroundings.
 (The asterisk (*) in the block arrow indicates that a more complex mechanism is involved but the net effect is that only NaCl is moved out of the filtrate.)

 The NaCl diffuses into the descending limb of the vasa recta...block arrow.
 Any that might diffuse into the descending limb of Henle will only get pumped back out when it enters the ascending limb so this is not shown in the model.
-It will not diffuse into the ascending vasa recta because that fluid is already highly concentrated.
+It will not diffuse into the ascending vasa recta because that fluid already has a high concentration of NaCl.
 This is the mechanism that 'multiplies' the concentration of NaCl in the descending vasa recta making the counter-current exchanger possible!

 Both blood and filtrate descending into their respective loops have low solute concentrations.
 Both flow beside upcoming columns having higher solute concentrations.
 As they move past one another, water from the down-flowing fluid columns will diffuse into the more concentrated up-flowing columns.
 However, only the up-flowing vasa recta is permeable to water meaning all is returned to the blood and none to the filtrate...see both block arrows.
 This also insures that a high solute concentration will be maintained at the bottom of both loops.